The hidden costs of “DIY buying”

 Talk themselves into compromises they regretted later

 Buying a home is emotional.
 That’s normal.
-But it’s also why having someone calm, objective, and experienced beside you can save you more than just stress, it can save you from making the wrong move altogether.
+But it’s also why having someone calm, objective, and experienced beside you can save you more than just stress.
+It can save you from making the wrong move altogether.

 Buying alone costs more than you think

-You might save a fee - but what are you really paying?
+You might save a fee, but what are you really paying?

 Time.
 Certainty.
 Confidence.
 And in many cases, money.

-At Right Street Property, we’re more than buyer’s agents, we’re your advocates.
+At Right Street Property, we’re more than buyer’s agents.
+We’re your advocates.

 .png)